wolvido/Knowledge-Base/DotNet/cSharp/cSharp Class/Delegate.md

 ---
+keywords: |-
-keywords: like interface but not interface
+  like interface but not interface like interface but for methods
 ---
 #cSharp
 Delegate are basically method data types, where you can store a method in a delegate variable as long as that method follows the contract, meaning same return type, same parameters.